NI-RADS 2025 Calculator

 Primary Site

-Is there a mass?
+Is there diffusion restriction?

 How is the FDG* uptake in the soft tissue?